 English Speaking Countries in the Americas

-English Speaking Countries In the Americas, English is spoken widely, making it hard to estimate the total number of speakers—but these are around 350 million.
+Talking about how many people speak English, it is a widely spoken language in the Americas.
+English is a popular language, English-Speaking Countries In the Americas, English is spoken widely, making it hard to estimate the total number of speakers—but these are around 350 million.
 A majority of these native English speakers—approximately 297 million—live in the US.
 Another 30 million native English speakers live in Canada.
 Although many of the countries in the Caribbean have English as the official language, it is mainly left behind due to colonialism.
 This is why a majority of the population does not speak Standard English.

 There are approximately 14 million people in South and Central America who speak English.
 Many of these speakers reside in Argentina (5.9 million), Colombia (2 million), Chile (1.97 million), and Puerto Rico (1.7 million).